WP-API/docs/extending-the-rest-api/adding-custom-endpoints.md

 } );
 ```

-Right now, we're only registering the one endpoint for the route. ("Route" is the URL, whereas "endpoint" is the function behind it that corresponds to a method *and* a URL.
-For more, see the [Glossary](/glossary.html).)
-If your site domain is `example.com` and you've kept the API path of `wp-json`, then the full URL would be `http://example.com/wp-json/myplugin/v1/author/(?P\d+)`.
+Right now, we're only registering the one endpoint for the route.
+The term "route" refers to the URL, whereas "endpoint" refers to the function behind it that corresponds to a method *and* a URL (for more information, see the [Glossary](https://developer.wordpress.org/rest-api/extending-the-rest-api/glossary/)).

+For example, if your site domain is `example.com` and you've kept the API path of `wp-json`, then the full URL would be `http://example.com/wp-json/myplugin/v1/author/(?P\d+)`.

 Each route can have any number of endpoints, and for each endpoint, you can define the HTTP methods allowed, a callback function for responding to the request and a permissions callback for creating custom permissions.
 In addition you can define allowed fields in the request and for each field specify a default value, a sanitization callback, a validation callback, and whether the field is required.

 ### Namespacing